 More winterizing tips

 If your garage floor has already been winterized, you can always add a runner mat or two in the winter time to run alongside your vehicles.
 This will provide for an added non-slip benefit as well as keep you from tracking any deicing chemicals into your home.
-You can get the best prices with free shipping here at Amazon.
+You can find them here at Amazon.

 If you feel you don’t need a runner mat, then it’s always wise to invest in a good floor mat to clean your feet with before you walk into your home.
 Deicing chemicals and salt don’t do well in carpet and can even stain stone tiles as well.